jakeoung/ShapeFromProjections/README.md

 where we run 2starA data.
 You can see available data files in `data` folder.
 You just need to input the directory name after `-data`.
 You can see all the parameters by typing `python ours.py --help`.
 For example, if you want to impose Gaussian noise with relative level 0.3, then run `python ours.py -data 2spotA -eta 0.3`.

-If you want to refine the mesh, as explained in the paper, you can run:
+If you want to refine the mesh (you should first install the required packages), as explained in the paper except for 2starA data, you can run:

 ```
 python ours.py -data 2bob02A -niter0 -60